Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

 ## Add node to dialog

-There are two ways to add an asset:
+There are two ways to add a node:

 1. Drag and drop nodes from the panel onto the dialog builder, [see below](#use-drag-and-drop).
 2. Using the options from the Dialog Builder Canvas, [see below](#use-the-dialog-canvas).